HagenGress/HagenGress.github.io/_projects/microfluidic-channel/index.md

 ---

 ## Design Steps
-{% include image-gallery.html images="TestFixture.jpg, TestFixture2.jpg" height="180" alignment="right" caption="- designed and built a test fixture for easy integration with the experimental setup." %}
+{% include image-gallery.html images="TestFixture.jpg, TestFixture2.jpg" height="180" alignment="left" caption="- designed and built a test fixture for easy integration with the experimental setup." %}
-{% include image-gallery.html images="Abb2-5.jpg" height="180" alignment="right" caption="Here’s a description of the image gallery." %}
+{% include image-gallery.html images="Abb2-5.jpg" height="180" alignment="left" caption="Here’s a description of the image gallery." %}

 - designed and fabricated molds for ultrasonic hot embossing
 - used ultrasonic hot embossing and ultrasonic welding to create the microchannels